-In fall 2019, the High Museum of Art will premiere “Something Over Something Else: Romare Bearden’s Profile Series,” the first exhibition to bring dozens of works from the eminent series together since its debut nearly 40 years ago.
+The High Museum of Art has premiered “Something Over Something Else: Romare Bearden’s Profile Series,” the first exhibition to bring dozens of works from the eminent series together since its debut nearly 40 years ago.
 Following its presentation at the High, in Atlanta, from Sept.
 14, 2019 through Feb.
 2, 2020, the exhibition will travel to the Cincinnati Art Museum (Feb.
 28–May 24, 2020).

 In November 1977, The New Yorker magazine published a feature-length biography of Bearden (American, 1911–1988) by Calvin Tomkins as part of its “Profiles” series.
 The article brought national focus to the artist, whose rise had been virtually meteoric since the late 1960s.
 The experience of the interview prompted Bearden to launch an autobiographical collection he called “Profile.”
 He sequenced the project in two parts: “Part I, The Twenties,” featuring memories from his youth in Charlotte, N.C., and in Pittsburgh, and “Part II, The Thirties,” about his early adult life in New York.
 For the series’ exhibitions in New York in 1978 and 1981, Bearden collaborated with friend and writer Albert Murray on short statements for the pieces, which were scripted onto the walls to lead visitors on a visual and poetic journey through the works.